Original Hildegard recipe for 45 years

 Whether you believe in God or not—Hildegard’s spirituality shows: We’re not alone.
 There’s something bigger than us.
 Something that carries us when we don’t know what to do next.

-This connection can bring comfort and trust—especially in tough moments.
-Maybe it’s nature, maybe it’s life itself, maybe it’s a quiet inner knowing.
-When you connect with this greater presence, new strength grows within you.
+This sense of connection can bring comfort and trust—especially in tough moments.
+Maybe it’s nature, maybe it’s life itself, maybe a quiet inner knowing.
+When you connect with this greater something, new strength grows within you.

 10. Live with gratitude